 Eighty percent of men will become fathers in their lifetime, but nearly all men will have the chance to be involved in the life of a child.
-We strive to support the diversity of fatherhood and caregiving around the world, from fathers in nuclear families, to same-sex families, to men who take on other caregiving roles, such as coaches, brothers, or friends.
+We strive to support the diversity of fatherhood and caregiving around the world, including same-sex families and men who take on other caregiving roles, such as coaches, brothers, or friends.

 For all of these fathers, fatherhood is made up of hundreds, if not thousands, of small decisions – decisions that are made each and every day by men all over the world.
 So we asked ourselves: If we could try to encourage fathers to do more, to be more caring, to be more engaged, where would we start?

 Here are ten things fathers can do to make a difference in their lives and the lives of their families.
 And that’s just the beginning.
 As an involved and caring father, you become a positive role model for your children and an agent of change in your community.

 You can play a critical role in ensuring a safe, comfortable birth for your children and for their mother.